OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 Before you can start using drozer, you'll also need the drozer agent that runs on the Android device itself.
 Download the latest drozer agent [from the releases page](https://github.com/FSecureLABS/drozer/releases/ "drozer GitHub releases") and install it with `adb install drozer.apk`.

 Once the setup is completed you can start a session to an emulator or a device connected per USB by running `adb forward tcp:31415 tcp:31415` and `drozer console connect`.
-See the full instructions in the [User Guide in section Starting a Session](https://labs.f-secure.com/assets/BlogFiles/mwri-drozer-user-guide-2015-03-23.pdf "Starting a Session").
+See the full instructions in the [User Guide in section "Starting a Session"](https://labs.f-secure.com/assets/BlogFiles/mwri-drozer-user-guide-2015-03-23.pdf "Starting a Session").

 Now you are ready to begin analyzing apps.
 A good first step is to enumerate the attack surface of an app which can be done easily with the following command: